Teradata/presto/presto-docs/src/main/sphinx/system-requirements/hardware-requirements.rst

 **Memory**

-It is recommended to allocate at least 16 GB of RAM per node for Presto.
+It is recommended to allocate at least 64 GB of RAM per node for Presto.

+**Network Bandwidth**

+It is recommended to have 10 Gigabit Ethernet between all the nodes in the cluster.

 **Other Recommendations**

 Presto can be installed on any normally configured Hadoop cluster.
 YARN should be configured to account for resources dedicated to Presto.
 For example, if a node has 64GB of RAM, perhaps you would normally allocate 60GB to YARN.
 If you